The Derrick Brothers are represented by:

 ShadowBoxer Cinema seeks to produce economical, yet premium, sophisticated, and character-driven stories.
 With an emphasis on producing narratives from a diverse range of emerging and established voices, ShadowBoxer Cinema aims to become the go-to creative hub where the next generation of filmmakers and artists have the space to craft dynamic stories spanning the broad spectrum of humanity.

 The company’s most recent project is “BLOOM”, in which the Derrick Brothers directed the hip-hop teen drama.
-The short film “ARCHITECTS OF CRIME” premiered at the Los Angeles International Shorts Festival in 2016, and was an official selection of the Action On Film International Film Festival, and the Hollywood Black Film Festival.
+Their proof of concept film “ARCHITECTS OF CRIME” premiered at the Los Angeles International Shorts Festival in 2016, and was an official selection of the Action On Film International Film Festival, and the Hollywood Black Film Festival.

-Upcoming, the production company has the original film “CRIMINOLOGY” which The Derrick Brothers wrote and intend to direct.
+Upcoming, the production company has the original film “CRIMINOLOGY” which The Derrick Brothers wrote and will direct.

 Way back in elementary school, William and Christopher got into mischief by convincing their friends to wear crazy costumes and talk in funny accents for the movies they made in their backyard.